cbueth/delaynet/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most DelayNet users.
+- **Explain why this enhancement would be useful** to most delaynet users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.